coronel08/my-notes/notes/docs/graphql.md

 }

-### Schemas and Types
-a strongly typed language, the schema specifies the fields as well as the types.
-* Scalar Types Include: String, Int, Float, Boolean, ID

 ### Mutations
-Update data queries, use keyword mutation
+Update data queries, use keyword mutation.
+Write followed by a fetch
 ```
 mutation {
     addProject(